cfjedimaster/raymondcamden2020/_posts/2020/06/24/2020-06-24-adding-algolia-search-to-eleventy-and-netlify.md

 <img data-src="https://static.raymondcamden.com/images/2020/06/ag2.png" alt="Algolia dashboard" class="lazyload imgborder imgcenter">
 </p>

 Ok, so technically, if you don't mind some manual work, you're done.
-You could simply reupload the JSON file everytime you generate your site.
+You could simply reupload the JSON file every time you generate your site.
 And I know that sounds lame, but I can totally see people building a site that potentially gets updated pretty rarely.
 In that case it may be worth the (relatively minor) hassle.

 But what if you *do* want to automate it?
 Here's where things get a bit... interesting.
 I knew that Algolia had REST APIs I could use.
 I also knew that Netlify has a `deploy-succeeded` event you can write custom code for.
 (See my [blog post](https://www.raymondcamden.com/2020/05/29/enhancing-your-netlify-build-notifications) from last month on it.)
 My first issue was trying to determine how I'd know what changed since my last build.
 I couldn't really use the file system as Netlify checks stuff out to their system and the last modified values wouldn't match what I would expect.
 I toyed with the idea of using the date of my posts to grab the last new post.
 But this wouldn't handle edits to old posts.
 I then thought about adding new front matter, `lastEdited`, and then simply merging the last few posts and the last few edited posts.
 I say "few" because my assumption is that I may push a few files at once to GitHub.